 For example, the attendance for Dreamforce (Salesforce’s annual conference) grew over 1300% in just 13 years.
 This rapid growth is a testament to the Salesforce brand, but can also be attributed to the desire for events as a whole.

 Chris Cavanaugh, CMO of Freeman, one of the companies behind the Consumer Electronics Show (CES), stated, “Live experiences are gaining their fair share of the pie because they appeal to the basic human needs of connecting and socializing.”
-Hugely successful trade shows such as Dreamforce and CES illustrate that people are craving more face-to-face interaction, with the technological barrier
+Hugely successful trade shows such as Dreamforce and CES illustrate that people are craving more face-to-face interaction, without the technological barrier.

 Working With Technology